MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

    :::image type="content" source="media/env-refs/saperp-datasource-variable.png" alt-text="The environment variable panel in Power Apps.":::

 1. Complete the relevant fields for your SAP system.
 Refer to the [SAP property guidance](#sap-property-guidance) below for additional information.
-You can also refer to the info bubbles for the available fields.
+You can also refer to the information bubbles for the available fields.

 ### SAP property guidance